 4. Take a Park Day

 One of the best places to take the family is Park Hayarkon.
-You can use the climbing wall, have a picnic, ride bikes on the trails or just relax and enjoy this urban oasis offering fresh air and relaxation.
+You can use the climbing wall, have a picnic, ride bikes on the trails, or enjoy this urban oasis offering fresh air and relaxation.

 5. Visit Namal